omarignammas/Projectii/README.md

 ---

-## 🚀 Lancement Local (Sans Docker)
+## 🚀 Local Setup (Without Docker)

-Si vous préférez lancer les services manuellement sur votre machine.
+If you prefer running services manually on your machine.

 ### Backend